For urgent consular assistance call

 If you're a victim of a financial scam, get legal advice.

-Don't to travel to Africa to get your money back.
+Don't travel to Africa to get your money back.

 Credit card fraud is common.
 Keep your card in sight when paying for something.